Apartheid legislation

 The system of racial segregation and oppression in South Africa known as apartheid was implemented and enforced by many acts and other laws.
 This legislation served to institutionalize racial discrimination and the dominance by white people over people of other races.
 While the bulk of this legislation was enacted after the election of the National Party government in 1948, it was preceded by discriminatory legislation enacted under earlier British and Afrikaner governments.
 Apartheid is distinguished from segregation in other countries by the systematic way in which it was formalized in law.

 Segregationist legislation before apartheid

 Although apartheid as a comprehensive legislative project truly began after the National Party came into power in 1948, many of these statutes were preceded by the laws of the previous British and Afrikaner administrations in South Africa's provinces.
-An early example is the Glen Grey Act, passed in 1894 in Cape Colony, and which had the effect of diminishing the land rights of Africans in scheduled areas.
+An early example is the Glen Grey Act, passed in 1894 in Cape Colony, and which diminished the land rights of Africans in scheduled areas.